ramzeez88/LEMA-AI/README.md

 # LEMA AI - Local Efficient Multitasking Assistant v0.0.1
-My take on creating an inteligent local assistant with some 'superpowers'.
+My take on creating an inteligent local voice assistant with some 'superpowers'.
 I have tested it on Windows OS only.
 It's a proof of concept i guess.
 I always wanted to have a real "Jarvis" ;)
 Lema can do a few 'things' like open some apps, open web etc. For a full list of commands go to function.py and read the system prompt :)

 Reqirements for python 3.11 :